Distance Learning: Quality Education for All

 Distance Learning Technology

 In some cases, it may be necessary for all members of a class to participate in an event simultaneously, even though separated by great distance.
-These interactive exchanges are made possible with synchronous technology, such as instant messaging, online presentation software, desktop sharing, chat rooms, and web conferencing software, which may include audio and video through the use of inexpensive web cams.
+These interactive exchanges are made possible with synchronous technology, such as instant messaging, online presentation software, desktop sharing, chat rooms, and web conferencing software, which may include audio.
 Teachers can present the class material on their own computer screen, and the student can view the teacher’s remote desktop live over the Web by participating in a distance learning class.